Converting from fiat to crypto and vice versa remains one of the big issues for Bitcoin and other crypto adoption, especially in certain countries.

 In other bigger countries, things are better, but it’s still common to see retail investors having problems with their banks when dealing with crypto-related transactions.

-Wise has recently softened its stance and now accepts withdrawals from certain exchanges to the Wise Borderless accounts:
+Wise, for example, has recently softened its stance and now accepts withdrawals from certain exchanges to the Wise Borderless accounts:

 “you can send money to your balances with bank details from a platform that deals with Bitcoin or another cryptocurrency — as long as the platform is regulated and/or supervised in the EU or UK.”